ukparliament/parliament.uk-pugin-components-ruby/README.md

 # Pugin Components Rails
-[pugin-components-rails][pugin-components-rails] is a component-based pattern design library created by the [Parliamentary Digital Service][pds] that holds all of the reusable partials for elements of the UK Parliament's microservices.
+[pugin-components-ruby][pugin-components-ruby] is a component-based pattern design library created by the [Parliamentary Digital Service][pds] that holds all of the reusable partials for elements of the UK Parliament's microservices.

 [![Build Status][shield-travis]][info-travis] [![Test Coverage][shield-coveralls]][info-coveralls] [![License][shield-license]][info-license]